matthias-reis/carda-gatsby/content/articles/2023/09/besra-transitions-1.md

 subTitle: '"Change is often painful"'
 seoTitle: Besra – "Transitions" – Post-Metal Review
 description: The upcoming new Besra album, "Transitions" was definitely worth the wait!
-Read my Review now and please enjoy the pre-released first song, "Prison without Locks"!
+Read my review now and please enjoy the pre-released first song, "Prison without Locks"!
 excerpt: After their debut album "Anhedonia" in 2018, post-metallers Besra released several EPs and singles.
 With "Transitions", they're finally about to